Gamer08YT/ByteCNC/CONTROLLER.md

 The idea is to desolder the 74HC245T Chips (levelshifters) and directly attach the FPGA to the connector to use some IOs as Input Pins.

 https://zeromips.org/posts/2022-05-29-5a-75b/

+### Software
+As Software i use LinuxCNC running on a Lenovo Thinkcenter.

+To adopt the card i use following project https://github.com/Peter-van-Tol/LiteX-CNC